Course overview

 Year 1 core modules

-The United States is more divided now than it has been for quite some time – or so goes a popular theory.
-You explore the factors that have led to the current political situation in the US, where Republicans and Democrats are embroiled in a political struggle and culture war that centres on issues surrounding women’s rights, immigration, healthcare, climate change and science, taxation, the media, the powers of Congress, and the presidency.
-You examine the idea that the divisions among the political elite and the most politically active are mirrored within US society as a whole.
+The US is more divided now than it has been for quite some time – or so goes a popular theory.
+Explore the factors that have led to the current political situation in the US, where republicans and democrats are embroiled in a political struggle and culture war that centres on issues surrounding women’s rights, immigration, healthcare, climate change and science, taxation, the media, the powers of congress, and the presidency.
+You examine the idea that the divisions among the political elite and most politically active, are mirrored within US society as a whole.

-You acquire an understanding of the development of international relations, and the core concepts and theories.
-You will focus on how the political ideas and international organisations that shape global politics reflect and try to embody core values such as freedom, justice, security, order and welfare.
+Politics and international relations are central to our everyday lives, exploring both people and power.
+Gain an introduction to the skills and analytical frameworks needed to study contemporary global politics and international relations.
+Investigate why politics matters and explore different approaches to the discipline, including political power, authority and the state, elections and political institutions, democracy and political obligation, civil society, and the frameworks of global politics.
+Acquire an understanding of the development of international relations, and the core concepts and theories for studying it.
+Understand how the political ideas and international organisations that shape global politics reflect and embody core values such as freedom, justice, security, order and welfare.
 Key theories examined include liberalism, realism, international political economy, social constructivism and post-positivism.

 Understanding the political ideologies that motivate political actors is key to understanding politics.
 You gain an introduction to the core political ideologies that have shaped, and continue to shape, the political world in which we live, and the political debates going on around us.
-Themes include liberalism, conservatism, socialism, nationalism, feminism, green politics, multiculturalism, and secularism.
+You study various themes including liberalism, conservatism, socialism, nationalism, feminism, green politics, multiculturalism and secularism.
 You also look at how recent developments have overturned the idea that we live in a post-ideological world.

 Year 2 core modules